-The most you are required to pay for covered medical expenses out of your own pocket in a plan year (Jan.
+The most you're required to pay for covered medical expenses out of your own pocket in a plan year (Jan.
 1-Dec.
 31).
-When you reach the plan's maximum out-of-pocket, the plan pays 100% of any eligible expenses for the rest of the plan year.
+When you reach your plan's maximum out-of-pocket, or MOOP, the plan pays 100% of any eligible expenses for the rest of the plan year.
 The maximum out-of-pocket includes the deductible, any medical copays (if applicable), and medical coinsurance.